aotimme/gocsv/README.md

 ### filter

-Filter a CSV by rows whose columns match a regular expression
+Filter a CSV by rows whose columns match some criterion.

 Usage: